Trump Promises Americans 'I Will Never Let You Down'

-Donald Trump accepted the Republican Party’s presidential nomination at the national convention in Milwaukee on Thursday night and was expected to ask Americans that if he gained their vote, he would "strive to honor the trust you have placed in me, and I will never let you down."
+Donald Trump accepted the Republican Party's presidential nomination at the national convention in Milwaukee on Thursday night and asked Americans that if he gained their vote in November, he would "strive to honor the trust you have placed in me, and I will never let you down."

-"As long as our energies are spent fighting each other, our destiny will remain out of reach," Trump was to tell the crowd at the Fiserv Forum in excerpts of his speech obtained by Newsmax.
-"We must instead take that energy and use it to realize our country’s true potential – and write our own thrilling chapter of the American Story.
+"As long as our energies are spent fighting each other, our destiny will remain out of reach," Trump told the crowd at the Fiserv Forum.
+"We must instead take that energy and use it to realize our country's true potential – and write our own thrilling chapter of the American Story.

 "Tonight, I ask for your partnership, for your support, and I am humbly asking for your vote.
 Every day, I will strive to honor the trust you have placed in me, and I will never let you down."